neworldmc/BREAD/README.md

 # BREAD
 [![CircleCI](https://circleci.com/gh/neworldmc/BREAD.svg?style=svg)](https://circleci.com/gh/neworldmc/BREAD)

-Block Redstone Event Analyse and Diagnose
+*Block Redstone Event Analyse and Diagnose*

+BREAD is a plugin for analysing redstone data in the server.
+With this plugin, you can use a simple command to check most of redstone updates in the whole server at a time, and get a readable analysis report.

 ## Commands
 The base command is `/bread`.